 CURRENT PRESS RELEASES

-Statement by Ms. Chung-Wha Hong, executive director of the New York Immigration Coalition,on the Passage of Assembly bill A08689B:
+The following is a statement from Chung-Wha Hong, executive director of the New York Immigration Coalition:

 NYIC says it’s past time to stop criminalizing immigrants and embrace real reforms

 The Board of Directors of the New York Immigration Coalition (NYIC) is pleased to announce the appointment of Steven Choi as executive director, effective June 24, 2013.
 He succeeds Chung-Wha Hong, who has been at the NYIC for twelve years, the past eight as executive director.

 Today, on the steps of City Hall in New York City, New Yorkers for Real Immigration Reform, a statewide coalition of 150 business, labor, faith and grassroots organizations coordinated by the New York Immigration Coalition, held a press conference to launch ‘Remember November,’ a series of actions in the next phase to pass immigration reform.
 The campaign was joined by Congressman José Serrano, a member of the Congressional Hispanic Caucus and longstanding advocate for immigration reform.